-The Company's share capital consists of 10,413,112 registered shares with a par value of CHF 0.05 each.
+The Company's share capital consists of 10,104,741 registered shares with a par value of CHF 0.05 each.
 The shares are listed in Swiss Francs at the SIX Swiss Exchange in Zurich with ISIN CHoo48854746 and valor number 4885474.
 Since 2011 the Company successfully completed a number of share buyback programs.
 These shares were bought back for cancellation at one of the subsequent annual general meetings.
 On 25 September 2017 the Company announced the cancellation of 2,904,511 registered shares and reduction of par value of to CHF 0.05 per share as approved at the 15 May 2017 general meeting of shareholders.
 As of December 2017, the Company held 1,876,234 shares from buyback programs launched in 2016 and 2017.
 On 6 August 2018 the Company announced the cancellation of 8,301,455 registered shares as approved at the 14 May 2018 general meeting of shareholders.
 As of December 2018, the Company held 6,231,357 shares from buyback programs launched in 2017 and 2018.
 On 20 August 2019 the Company announced the cancellation of 6,759,973 registered shares as approved at the 14 May 2019 general meeting of shareholders.
 As of December 2019, the Company held 764,336 shares from buyback programs launched in 2018 and 2019.
 On 10 August 2020 the Company announced the cancellation of 849,410 registered shares as approved at the 12 May 2020 general meeting of shareholders.
-As of December 2021, the Company held 308,371 shares from buyback programs launched in 2019.
+On 22 August 2022 the Company announced the cancellation of 308,371 registered shares as approved at the 10 May 2022 general meeting of shareholders.
 The Company has not issued any participation certificates (Partizipationsscheine), preference shares (Vorzugsaktien) or profit sharing certificates (Genussscheine).
 Shares of the subsidiaries are not listed.
 The Company does not have conditional and authorised share capital.

 A detailed overview of the capital structure is shown in note 7 of the Company's financial statements.
-Changes in the par value and number of registered shares outstanding for the last three years can be seen in the table below:
+Changes in the par value and number of registered shares issued for the last three years can be seen in the table below:

-Share capital 2019 2020 2021
+Share capital 2020 2021 2022

-Outstanding shares 10,413,112 10,413,112 10,413,112
+Issued shares 10,413,112 10,413,112 10,104,741

 Nominal per share in CHF 0.05 0.05 0.05

-The market capitalisation of the Company per year end 2021 amounted to approx. CHF 99.4 million (the market capitalisation of the Company is calculated after excluding the treasury shares held for cancellation).
+The market capitalisation of the Company per year end 2022 amounted to approx. CHF 77.8 million (the market capitalisation of the Company is calculated after excluding the treasury shares held for cancellation).
 There are no outstanding convertible bonds or options issued by the Company or any of its subsidiaries on the Company's securities.